Subwaytime/vite-aliases/README.md

 ## Best Practice

-`vite-aliases` is meant to simply take the first Layer of your Projectfolders and turn it into useful Shortcuts.
+`vite-aliases` is meant to simply take the first Layer of your folders and turn it into useful Shortcuts.
-Therefore i advise you to use the default Configuration and do not use Folders with the same name, otherwise it will create an Error.
+Therefore i advise you to use the default Configuration and do not use folders with the same name, otherwise it will create an Error.

 If however you need duplicate Foldernames, enable `adjustDuplicates`.
 This will turn the entire Filepath of said Duplicate into the alias itself, like shown in the Example below.